 We are talking about a substance made by the cells of the stomach.

-Pepsinogen is a potent and abundant protein digesting enzyme secreted by major gastric cells as a proenzyme and then converted by gastric acid in the gastric lumen to the active enzyme pepsin .
+Pepsinogen is a potent and abundant protein-digesting enzyme secreted by central gastric cells as a proenzyme and converted by gastric acid in the gastric lumen to the active enzyme pepsin.

 The role of pepsin and its precursor in protein digestion was first described in the 19th century.
-Pepsinogens consist of a single polypeptide chain with a molecular weight of approximately 42,000 Da.
+Pepsinogens consists of a single polypeptide chain with a molecular weight of approximately 42,000 Da.

-Pepsinogens are synthesized and secreted primarily by the major gastric cells of the human stomach before being converted into the proteolytic enzyme.
+Pepsinogens are synthesized and secreted primarily by the significant gastric cells of the human stomach before being converted into the proteolytic enzyme.

-Pepsin, which is crucial for digestive processes in the stomach.
-Pepsin is secreted from main cells as the inactivated proenzyme pepsinogen.
+Pepsin is crucial for digestive processes in the stomach.
+Pepsin is secreted from central cells as the inactivated proenzyme pepsinogen.

 Pepsinogen secretion parallels gastric acid secretion.
 Once the pepsinogen reaches the lumen of the stomach, gastric acidity activates the proenzyme.

 Pepsins are autocatalytic and can also catalyze increased activation of pepsin.
 Pepsinogens belong to the endopeptidase family of aspartic proteinases.

 Aspartic proteinases are also called acid proteinases because they act between pH 1.5 and 5.0.
 The human gastric mucosa mucosal lining produces four types of pepsinogen: pepsinogen I (PGA or PGI), pepsinogen II (PGC or PGII), cathepsin E, and cathepsin D.

 The timing of the first measurable pepsinogen appearance in the fetal stomach has been reported to vary considerably.
 In the human fetus, granules appear in peptic cells at weeks 32 to 36.